danie11am/danie11am.github.io/_posts/2016-04-19-bug-in-tvOS-on-demand-resources.md

-## Bug in tvOS On-Demand Resources
+## [tvOS] A bug in On-Demand Resources

-Here is a bug in tvOS (possibly in iOS too) that can affect you if you work on On-Demand Resources on tvOS app.

 Recently I’ve been working on On-Demand Resources for my [tvOS app](http://www.hungrysource.com/nature/index.html).
 Nothing fancy, just want to get a video file through ODR and play it.

 Found this bug where the downloaded ODR asset will magically disappear after you present or dismiss a view controller.

-It goes like this:
+Steps to reproduce this bug:

 - Create a NSBundleResourceRequest like `NSBundleResourceRequest.init(tags: [“tag name”])`
 - Call `beginAccessingResourcesWithCompletionHandler`